 OPENING STATEMENT ITEMS:

+Individual observations stand by themselves and are not considered positions endorsed by the committee as no votes are to be taken.
+They were provided from the documents listed as sources for the committee and from the discussions held in the committee meetings.

 Anything earmarked as a possible policy consideration is a recognition that it is an issue that is outside NAESB's purview but has generated considerable discussion and concern.
 NAESB is not advocating that a policy be developed.

 In a perfect world the logical hierarchy of action would be a commercial resolution, a regional solution, and finally national policy development.